minhdinh901/chainlink-hackathon-project/README.md

 This project is a simple and fun program that simulates betting on NBA games.

-To get started (using Ganache https://www.trufflesuite.com/ganache), clone this repository and run
+To get started (using Ganache https://www.trufflesuite.com/ganache), clone this repository and run and go into the proper folder
   > npm install

   > truffle migrate --network development